Busy Bee Cafe (Ventura, CA)

 For my meal and coffee, the cost was $13.

 I liked the Busy Bee Cafe, and it’s a great stop along 101.
+There are so many good options on the Busy Bee Cafe menu that I want to try.
 If I’m in the area again, I would definitely go back.

 You Can See All Diner Reviews Here.